RupankarCh/my-notes/Linux/Ansible/theory.md

 ### 2. Dynamic Inventory

-* Automatically fetches hosts from cloud providers like:
+* Automatically fetches  from cloud providers like:

   * AWS
   * Azure